teamwaffleshawaii/FRC-9012-2026/README.md

 * SpurGear Tetth: 20T
 * NEO Vortex FreeSpeed RPM: 6784

-It is possible that this project will not work for your robot right out of the box.
-Various things like the CAN IDs, PIDF gains, chassis configuration, etc. must be determined for your own robot!

-These values can be adjusted in the `Configs.java` and `Constants.java` files.
+These values need to be adjusted in the `Configs.java` and `Constants.java` files.